jonathanbgn/jonathanbgn.github.io/_posts/2020-09-29-chatbot-universal-sentence-encoder.md

     return answers[np.argmax(tf.squeeze(scores).numpy())]
 ```

-## Google Spreadsheet as a collaborative database
+## Google Sheets as a collaborative database

-We built our dataset using a simple Google Spreadsheet with 2 columns: questions and answers.
+We built our dataset using a simple Google spreadsheet with 2 columns: questions and answers.
 Whenever a user asks a question, we just find the most relevant question and return the appropriate answer.

 ![Questions Answers Dataset](/assets/images/taiwan-bot-database.png)